depaul-dice/sciunit/README.rst

 ``sciunit`` open <project name>|<path to zipped sciunit>
-          Set the current project to *~/sciunit/<project name>* if this directory exists.
+          Set the current project to *~/sciunit/<project name>* if the directory exists.
 Otherwise, the argument should be a path to a sciunit package.
 Decompress it to a temporary directory and use it as the current project.